Anna Seghers: Life

 By 1934 she had emigrated, via Zürich, to Paris.
 After German troops invaded the French Third Republic in 1940, she fled to Marseilles, seeking to leave Europe.
+Her 1944 novel, Transit follows the travails of a fictional character in Marseilles seeking to emigrate.

 One year later, she was granted an entry visa to Mexico and ship's passage.
 She took a ship from Marseille to Martinique.
 Settling in Mexico City, she founded the anti-fascist 'Heinrich-Heine-Klub', named after the German Jewish poet Heinrich Heine.
 She also founded Freies Deutschland (Free Germany), an academic journal.

 While still in Paris, in 1939, she had written The Seventh Cross.
-The novel is set in 1936 and describes the escape of seven prisoners from a concentration camp.
-It was published in English in the United States in 1942 and quickly adapted for an American movie of the same name.
+The anti-fascist novel is set in 1936 and describes the escape of seven political prisoners from a Nazi concentration camp in Germany.
+It was published in English in the United States in 1942 and quickly adapted for an American movie of the same name featuring Spencer Tracy with the screenplay by Helen Deutsch and direction by Fred Zinnemann.
 The Seventh Cross was one of the very few depictions of Nazi concentration camps, in either literature or the cinema, during World War II.
 In 1947 Seghers was awarded the Georg Büchner-Prize for this novel.

 Seghers's best-known short story, the title of her collection in The Outing of the Dead Girls (1946), was written in Mexico.
 It was partially autobiographical, drawn from her reminiscence and reimagining of a pre-World War I class excursion on the Rhine river.
 She explores the actions of the protagonist's classmates in light of their decisions and ultimate fates during both world wars.
 In describing them, the German countryside, and her hometown Mainz, which was soon destroyed in the second war, Seghers expresses lost innocence and ponders the senseless injustices of war.
 She shows there is no escape from such loss, whether or not one sympathized with the Nazi Party.
 Other notable Seghers novels include Sagen von Artemis (1938) and The Ship of the Argonauts (1953), both based on myths.

-In 1947, Seghers returned to Germany, settling in West Berlin, an enclave within the Soviet-controlled East Germany.
+In 1947, Seghers returned to Germany, settling in West Berlin, an enclave within the Soviet controlled Germany.
 She joined the Socialist Unity Party of Germany in the zone occupied by the Soviets.
 That year she was also awarded the Georg Büchner Prize for her novel Transit, written in German, and published in English in 1944.
+Her return to Germany was positively received with the writer Jan Petersen hailing her work as profound and insightful in the revived literature journal Die Weltbühne.

-In 1950, she moved to East Berlin, where she co-founded the Academy of the Arts of the GDR, and became a member of the World Peace Council.
+In 1950, she moved to East Berlin, where she co-founded the Akademie der Künste der DDR, and became a member of the World Peace Council.

 Her radio play The Trial of Joan of Arc at Rouen, 1431 was adapted to the stage by Bertolt Brecht.
 It was written in collaboration with Benno Besson and premiered at the Berliner Ensemble in November 1952, in a production directed by Besson (his first important production with the Ensemble), with Käthe Reichel as Joan.